motion/orbit/projects/blog/src/pages/update-one/index.md

 So, Orbit's mission:

-> To create an [aggregation platform](https://stratechery.com/2017/defining-aggregators/) for information to bring control of our data back to us in a flexible, powerful, intuitive way.
+> To create an [aggregation platform](https://stratechery.com/2017/defining-aggregators/) for information, so we can control and understand our data flexibly and intuitively.

 I think of Orbit as the answer to the desire we ran into time and again in user research.
 It can be summarized as: